ludovig/initializor/README.md

 initializor
 ===========

-Post-installation and further maintenance of a system with zsh.
+Great tools in zsh to setup a fine user environment.
+Bookmarks, home directories arborescence, management of internet sources projects, share initialisation, and simple dotfiles installation.

 Installation
 ------------

-Copy initializor.cfg.sample into ./initializor.cfg and edit it according to your needs.
+Copy initializor.cfg.sample into ~/.initializor.cfg and edit it according to your needs.
+If you need a share, you can also copy initializor.share.cfg.sample into ~/.initializor.share.cfg.
 Various tools are described below with theirs configurations explanations.
-When you're satisfied, you can run zsh initializor to complete first install.
+When you're satisfied, you can run

+  zsh init-all

+to complete first install.

 Usage
 -----
 ### check-system

-Use gnu commands also when on darwin system
+Use gnu commands also when on darwin system.

 ### init-all

+Init home arborescence, dotfiles links, download various projects sources, and add local files with zsh bookmarks and paths accordingly to local configuration.
+If share configuration is specified with -s option, or present in dotfiles, create a new share and do all the above also inside of it.

 ### init-bookmarks

-Show zsh bookmarks that could be guessed from traverse-tree arborescence
+Show zsh bookmarks that could be guessed from traverse-tree arborescence.

 ### init-dirs